Kurt Busch steals monster victory by winning Daytona 500

 But the race was slowed by wreck after wreck after wreck, including a 17-car accident at the start of the final stage that ended the race for seven-time and reigning series champion Jimmie Johnson and Danica Patrick.
 It was a particularly rough incident for Patrick and her Stewart-Haas Racing team, which had all four of its cars collected in the accident.

-"Just seems like that could have been avoided and was uncalled for," Johnson said of the aggressive racing behind him that triggered the accident.
+"Just seems like that could have been avoided and was uncalled for," Johnson said about the aggressive racing behind him that triggered the accident.

-Patrick wasn't sure how bad her car was damaged, but knew it couldn't be fixed in the five minutes NASCAR now allots under a new rule this season.
-Also eliminated in the wreck was new SHR teammate Clint Bowyer.

-"The five-minute clock is an interesting new element," she said.
-"I don't know if it is good or bad, but we don't want to go on track with stuff that isn't safe.
-It is a real shame.
-I feel like we could have been a contender at the end, for sure we could have been an influencer."

 Kurt Busch was able to continue, but most of the top contenders found themselves on the outside looking in.